AWARDS CRITERIA & SUBMISSIONS

 Each year, Ontario's finest folk music is celebrated at the Ontario Folk Music Awards

-This year, we will be honouring our nominees and recipients at an awards gala on Wednesday, October 15, 2025 at the National Arts Centre’s Fourth Stage in Ottawa, ON
+This year, we will be honouring our nominees and recipients at an awards gala on Wednesday, October 14, 2026 in Hamilton, ON

 SELECTION PROCEDURE